 Summit’s leadership and administrative team is composed of dedicated individuals who bring more than 125 years of combined experience to the operation of the program.
 Most of this experience has been in outdoor adventure programs specifically designed for struggling youth.
 We believe that a treatment center, and the outcomes of treatment, are only as good as the people providing it (click here to see outcomes).
 You and your child may remember our beautiful campus, or the serenity of the mountains, but you will likely remember the positive connections you make with our staff above all else.

-Will White, DA, LCSW, LADC, Co-Founder and Chairman of the Board
+Will White, DA, LCSW, LADC, Director of Outreach and Business Development, Co-Founder, Owner

-As a much sought after speaker on the topic of Adventure/Wilderness Therapy, Dr. White has presented at national and international conferences, and has recently authored the book, Stories from the Field: A History of Wilderness Therapy.
+As a much sought after speaker on the topic of Adventure/Wilderness Therapy, Dr. White has presented at national and international conferences, and is the author of the book, Stories from the Field: A History of Wilderness Therapy.

 Anson earned his Bachelor’s degree in Outdoor Recreation Administration from Unity College.
 He is also certified as Wilderness First Responder, CPR Instructor, and CPI (Crisis Prevention and Intervention) instructor.
 Anson has been working with troubled teens in wilderness and residential settings since 2000 and is dedicated to helping struggling teens find their way utilizing experiential learning.
+Anson has worked at Summit Achievement since 2002.
 Anson enjoys family time with his wife and son, and adventuring in the backcountry, whether it be paddling, rock climbing or skiing.

 Shannon H. Palentchar, BS, Admissions Director